mathandpencil/mathandpencil.github.io/_posts/2014-07-12-using-django-tastypie-to-create-RESTful-APIs.markdown

 ---
 layout: post
-title:  "Using Django Tastypie To Create RESTful URLs"
+title:  "Using Django Tastypie And Backbone.js To Create RESTful URLs"
 date:   2014-07-12
 ---